The 1st step in preparing your lawn for spring is to clean up any debris that is lying around the yard (sticks, leaves, plow damage, thatch, etc).

-Rake as many times as needed to achieve a thatch layer of ½ inch or less.
+Rake as many times as needed to achieve a thatch layer of ½ inch or less or hire a professional landscaping company to do this for you.
 Anything greater than ½ inches of thatch can be unhealthy for your lawn.

 A thick layer will restrict the amount of nutrients and water that your grass roots will be able to absorb.

 Raking and dethatching can begin any time after your snow season is complete.

 If you live in a region where sand and salt are used as de-icing agents, it is possible that you have run-off of these agents in your lawn.